-More and more companies have begun using video conferencing to conduct the early stages of an interviews.
+More and more companies have begun using video conferencing to conduct the early stages of an interview.
 What had begun as a trend, has become an industry standard, but is this really an effective use of a company’s resources?

 The need for two people to be in the same room is eliminated.
 Hiring managers and candidates both enjoy greater flexibility, meetings no longer have to be confined to the office, and both parties can meet from the comfort of their own home or work post.

 Handling interviews remotely can cut traveling, scheduling, and interviewing costs.
 Money saved can be re-allocated to improving productivity in other sectors of the organization, or towards expansion.
-Similar to phone interviews, video conferencing can be one of the most cost effective ways to meet candidates.
+Similar to phone interviews, video conferencing can be one of the most cost-effective ways to meet candidates.

 Time is money.
 Instead of budgeting time to get to and from the physical location, all that is necessary is a block of time in front of a computer.
 Most importantly, video conferencing reduces the time it takes to fill an open position, as you are able to meet more candidates in a shorter period of time.

 Distance is no longer be an issue for first or second round interviews.
 You can connect with candidates all over the globe with a touch of a button, allowing you to reach out and discover the hidden potential in unexplored terrains.
 Unlike live interviews, you don't have to miss out on discovering the final piece to your puzzle because the applicant lives too far away.
 With access to the internet, every candidate now has an equal opportunity to interview.